SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Specifically pay particular attention to the usage of the `ConfigureServices()` method.

-You probably will want some understanding of how to use the [RabbitMq Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) before starting to use this connector.
+You probably will want some understanding of how to use the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) before starting to use this connector.

-In order to use this Connector you need to do the following:
+To use this Connector:

 * Create and bind a RabbitMQ Service instance to your application.
 * Optionally, configure any RabbitMQ client settings (e.g. appsettings.json)